gmac/graphql-stitching-ruby/docs/request.md

 ### Preparing requests

-A request should be prepared using the `prepare!` method before using it:
+A request should be prepared for stitching using the `prepare!` method _after_ validations have been run:

 ```ruby
 document = <<~GRAPHQL